ArmanKhan817/managingWindowsMachineAnsible/README.md

 Next to Assign a security group, choose Select existing security group.
 8. Expand Advanced details.
 In IAM instance profile, choose the IAM role EC2InstanceRole.
 9. Under Summary, under Number of instances, enter 1.
-10. Put the following bash script in user data.
+10. Download the userData.bash scrip and put the content in user data.

-#!/bin/bash
-sudo yum -y update
-sudo yum install -y ruby
-sudo yum install -y aws-cli
-sudo yum install -y ansible
-cd/home/ubuntu
-aws s3 cp s3://aws-codedeploy-ap-southeast-2/latest/install --region ap-southeast-2
-chmod +x./install
-./install auto
-ssh-keygen -t rsa -b 4096
-chmod 600 ~/.ssh/id_rsa

 11. Choose Launch instance.

 **Step 5: Create an application in CodeDeploy.**